KDE/mauikit-filebrowsing/docs/quickstart.md

     }

 ## The App Requirements
-Next step will be to stablish what is the application role and what building blocks it needs top achieve its main task.
+Next step will be to stablish what is the application roles and what building blocks it needs top achieve its main tasks.

 The requirements for this demo app are:
 - Add, edit and remove tags to any image file selected